Blog posts

 The route builder can also incorporate language:

-markdown.route_builder(fn(meta: post.PostMetadata) {
+post.route_builder(fn(meta: post.PostMetadata) {

 let lang_prefix = case meta.language {